snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/deprecation-microsoft-search-bing.md

 ## Is enterprise branding on Bing.com being removed?

 Yes.
-Bing will no longer display any organizational branding.
-Likewise, new tab pages in Edge will no longer display any custom branding.
+Bing is removing organizational branding.
+Likewise, custom branding is being removed from new tab pages in Edge.

 ## What actions are required for customers?